top of page

 A clearer path for your child

 If your child is struggling at school, socially, or at home, a diagnosis can unlock the support they need.
-It gives schools a framework for reasonable adjustments, strengthens EHCP applications, and helps local authorities understand what your child actually requires, not just what's easiest to provide. e.
+It gives schools a framework for reasonable adjustments, strengthens EHCP applications, and helps local authorities understand what your child actually requires, not just what's easiest to provide.

 Image by Microsoft Copilot